eugeniatate-duke/applIQation/docs/README_GENAI.md

 using identical candidate inputs.

+The pretrained model produces generic interview advice without following the structured interview-report format expected by the application.
+After LoRA fine-tuning, the adapted model consistently generates interview preparation reports organized into predefined sections aligned with the application workflow.

 ---

 # Risks and Limitations

+# Risks and Limitations

-The instruction-following dataset was generated programmatically from the existing recommendation pipeline and originally synthetically generated data rather than recruiter-authored interview reports.
+The instruction-following dataset was generated programmatically from the existing recommendation pipeline using an underlying synthetic career-readiness dataset rather than recruiter-authored interview reports.

+This accelerated development and enabled rapid prototyping, but it also introduced important limitations.

-As a result, the adapted model successfully learns the desired report structure but may produce repetitive interview questions and relatively generic assessments across different job descriptions.
+Because the interview coaching targets were generated from deterministic templates rather than real interview preparation examples, the adapted model learned the desired report structure but also inherited repetitive interview questions and relatively generic assessments.

+Furthermore, the qualitative evaluation compares outputs generated from the same synthetic data generation process used during training.
+Although this demonstrates that the model successfully learned the intended capability, it should not be interpreted as evidence of real-world generalization.

+A production-quality system would require evaluation using recruiter-authored interview reports, real candidate profiles, human evaluation, and diverse job descriptions from industry.

-This prototype demonstrates successful model adaptation but should not be considered a production-ready interview coaching system.
+This prototype demonstrates successful model adaptation, but not production-ready interview coaching.

-Future work would incorporate:

-- tech recruiter-authored interview preparation examples
-- real interview transcripts
-- human evaluation
-- company-specific interview data
-- Retrieval-Augmented Generation (RAG)

-to improve diversity, realism, and personalization.

 ---